d-bl/GroundForge-help/docs/symmetry/index.md

 Edit symmetries
 ===============

-_Browse through dozens of pattern variations created from a single template._
+_Create a single template and browse through dozens of pattern variations created with the template._

-The [page](/GroundForge/symmetry) starts with some forms but revolves about a template that is repeated in several swatches in a smaller scale.
+The [page](/GroundForge/symmetry) has a few forms before an editable template and several swatches in a smaller scale.
-These swatches are various configurations of reflected and rotated repeats of the template.
+The swatches are various configurations of reflected and rotated repeats of the template.
-You can quickly browse through more variations created from the same template with a few controls in a form.
+One of the forms lets you quickly browse through more swatches.

-In the template you can drop and add stitches and apply a [color code] to the stitches.
+You can drop, move and add stitches in the template and apply a [color code] to the stitches.
 The color code is also reflected and rotated in the swatches.

 The editor is inspired by Veronika Irvine's course on [DFZ] in 2021 or rather the [bonus lesson] with Inkscape.
-This page reduces some tedious tasks.
+The page simplifies tedious tasks but does not enforce all the constraints.

-Currently, it is not possible to generate thread diagrams from the generated diagrams.
+Currently, it is not possible to generate thread diagrams from the diagrams.

 [DFZ]: https://doily-free-zone.namastream.com/product/26887/about
 [color code]: color-rules